Skip to main content

 Lost by Maryland older adults in 2024

-That's roughly $219,000 stolen from Maryland older adults every single day.
+That comes to roughly $219,000 stolen from Maryland older adults every single day.

 FBI Baltimore Field Office →